Typhoon Saomai

-Typhoon Saomai, known in the Philippines as Typhoon Juan, was considered the most powerful typhoon on record to strike the east coast of the People's Republic of China.
+Typhoon Saomai, known in the Philippines as Super Typhoon Juan, was considered the most powerful typhoon on record to strike the East coast of the People's Republic of China.
 It was the eighth tropical storm, fifth typhoon, and third super typhoon of the 2006 Pacific typhoon season recognized by the Joint Typhoon Warning Center.
 According to the Japan Meteorological Agency, Saomai was the seventh tropical storm and fifth typhoon of the season.
 The name "Saomai" was submitted by Vietnam, and is from the Vietnamese word for "morning star" (sao Mai), a reference to the planet Venus.

-The typhoon brought heavy rain and wind to areas of the Mariana Islands, the Philippines, Taiwan, and the east coast of China.
+The typhoon brought heavy rain and wind to areas of the Mariana Islands, the Philippines, Taiwan, and the east coast of China during early August.
 It was responsible for 456 deaths and $2.5 billion (2006 USD) in damage.
-Saomai affected many of the same areas affected by Tropical Storm Bilis a month earlier, and the China Meteorological Administration reported that Saomai was the strongest typhoon that ever occurred over China's offshore region as well as the most powerful typhoon ever to make landfall over Mainland China.
+Saomai affected many of the same areas affected by Tropical Storm Bilis a month earlier, and the China Meteorological Administration reported that Saomai was the strongest typhoon that ever occurred over China's offshore region as well as the most powerful typhoon ever to make landfall over mainland China.

 Meteorological history

 A tropical disturbance formed east of Chuuk on July 31 and gradually increased in organization over the next several days as it moved northwestward.
 The Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system on August 4 and it was designated a tropical depression by both the JTWC and the Japan Meteorological Agency (JMA) later that day.
 The depression strengthened into a tropical storm on August 5, and the JMA designated it Tropical Storm Saomai.

 Saomai continued moving toward the northwest and passed over the Mariana Islands on August 6 while continuing to strengthen, and was upgraded to a severe tropical storm by the JMA later that day.
 The storm then began organizing and intensifying more rapidly, becoming a typhoon early on August 7.
 Saomai moved into the area of responsibility of PAGASA on August 8, and was designated Typhoon Juan.
 Due to Saomai's proximity to Tropical Storm Bopha, located near Taiwan, the two underwent a Fujiwhara interaction.
-This interaction served to shift Saomai's track slightly to the south and provided the system with in influx of moisture via southwesterly monsoonal flow on the backside of Bopha.
+This interaction served to shift Saomai's track slightly to the south and provided the system with an influx of moisture via southwesterly monsoonal flow on the backside of Bopha.